christianalfoni/react-states/README.md

 };
 ```

 This example shows the real complexity of doing optimistic updates and keeping our request to the server in order, also dealing with any errors that can occur.
-Typically we do not deal with this at all, but with explicit states we are drawn into reasoning and model this complexity.
+Typically we do not deal with this at all, but with explicit states we are drawn into reasoning about and model this complexity.

 The lifetime of an item can now be: